 First, you cut two lengths that would have a corresponding angle like this.
 One to fit inside the back of your project. (aka. hidden part), and one for your wall.
 We used our table saw to run two pieces through.

 This is what they look like on the ends.
-They slip into one another as one is attached to the wall and the other attached to the item you are wishing to hang.
+They slip into one another as one is attaches to the wall.
+The other attaches to the item you are wishing to hang.
 Make sense?

-What you see here is an over-the-moon-happy lady and what you don’t see is a ginormous compressor, a naughty tangled hose, or any other garbled get-in-my-way stuff to use a nailer. eep!
+What you see here is an over-the-moon-happy lady.
+What you don’t see is a ginormous compressor, a naughty hose, or any other get-in-my-way stuff to use a nailer. eep!

 Best part is that I now have two nailers.
 One for in my workshop (which I still love because it’s a stapler too) and one for wherever I want to get naily with it! 😆 (ya gotta love my outfit, right? just keepin’ it real, y’all) And…the batteries are interchangeable with my circular saw and my jigsaw with only one charger needed.
 Win-Win!

-Next, I simply slip the farmhouse cupboard on the wall cleat and it’s hung nice and snug.
-It’s not going anywhere.
+Next, I simply slip the farmhouse cupboard on the wall cleat.
+Nice and snug.

 Also, because I removed the backing, I decided to replace it with beadboard for a rustic effect.
-My AirStrike made attaching it a breeze.
+My nailer made attaching it a breeze.

-As you can see, I had to leave a little gap to be able to fit the cleat into the cupboard.
-No worries as no one will notice.
+As you can see, there is an intentional gap to be able to fit the cleat into the cupboard.
+However, no worries as no one will notice.
 Ideally, if we were building the cupboard from scratch, you would make it deep enough to have the backing in front of the cleat so none would be visible.
 Since I retrofitted this, we make do.

 Do you love it too?
-This farmhouse cupboard is now available in my shop (SOLD!) along with other redeemed furniture, vintage finds, and handmade goods.
+This farmhouse cupboard is now available in my online shop.

-I had a blast sharing with you how to update and improve your thrifted finds.
-My hope is that you are inspired and will pin and share my work to inspire others too.
+Additionally, I had a blast sharing with you how to update and improve your thrifted finds.